edmundohh/Unity-BoxBlaster-Tower-Defense-Game/README.md

 <img src="./GameScreens/gameover.png" width="600"/>

 ## Next Steps
-The next steps for BoxBlaster is implementing an in-game currency system and adding more elusive towers.
+The next steps for BoxBlaster would be an implementation of an in-game currency system and adding more elusive towers.